Estelle Reel

 Estelle Reel (1862 - August 2, 1959) was an educator and the first woman elected to Wyoming public office as the State Superintendent of Public Instruction in 1895.
-She was appointed as the national Superintendent of Indian Schools by President William McKinley in 1898, becoming the first woman to fill a federal appointment requiring Senate ratification.
+She was appointed as the national Superintendent of Indian Schools by President William McKinley in 1898, becoming the first woman to hold a federal appointment requiring Senate ratification.

-Reel played a significant role in the history of American Indian education system.
+Reel played a significant role in the history of the American Indian education system.
 As the national Superintendent of Indian Schools (1898-1910) her federal policies focused on the cultural assimilation and removal of indigenous children from their homes.

 Early life

 Estelle Reel was born in Pittsfield, Illinois in 1862.
 She began working as a teacher at Central School in Cheyenne, Wyoming in 1886.
 She campaigned and was elected School Superintendent of Laramie County, Wyoming in 1891, and reelected in 1894.

 State campaign

 Reel received the Republican nomination for Wyoming superintendent of public instruction in 1894.
 Her campaign was successful despite sensationalized reports by her opponents who believed the office's duties too complex for a woman to handle.
 Reports published in the Chicago Tribune and The New York Times accused Reel of sending her photograph in "perfumed letters" to lonely cowboys to secure their votes.
 The story has shown remarkable staying power in the popular imagination and has been repeated as historical fact as recently as 2004.